berlikm/nbxsync/docs/netbox-zabbix/configuration.md

 **Validate certs = True** means the NetBox host must trust the HTTPS certificate for that URL (OS trust store / corporate root).
 That is the **API** path only — unrelated to proxy↔cloud mTLS.

-Proxy TLS certificates (files on proxy hosts, uploads in the Zabbix Cloud portal) are **not** configured in nbxSync.
-They live in the Sensirion proxy TLS / PKI runbook.

 ---

 ## 2. Proxies and proxy groups

 Path: **Zabbix → Proxies → Add**, **Zabbix → Proxy Groups → Add**

-**Why:** collectors are a geography decision.
-Binding proxy (or proxy group) on the country Site Group means every device under that country inherits the collector without per-host proxy rows.
-JP has no local proxy, so it uses KR; NL and US share the Swiss proxy group.

-Names below must match the proxy objects that already exist in Zabbix Cloud.
-Proxy↔cloud mTLS is already done on the proxy hosts and in the cloud portal — in NetBox only register the proxies and set **TLS accept = Certificate** on active proxies so a later NetBox→Zabbix proxy sync does not wipe encryption back to “no encryption”.

 ### 2.1 Proxy group

 | Name | Zabbix server | Description |
 |---|---|---|
 | Swiss proxy group | Zabbix Production | CH Stäfa pair (NL and US route through CH) |

-Proxy IDs must match Zabbix.
-Do **not** store CA/leaf/key PEM material in NetBox or in the onboarding scripts.

 ### 2.2 Proxies